The Honourable Donald J. Rennie

 Mr. Justice Rennie was Assistant Deputy Attorney General (Litigation) with the Department of Justice (2006-2010).
 He was Chair of the Department’s National Litigation Committee and co-chair of the Supreme Court of Canada Committee.
 He was a law clerk at the Ontario Court of Appeal (1980-1981) and to the Supreme Court of the Yukon Territory (1978).

 Over the course of his 29 years of practice he appeared as counsel for the Attorney General of Canada in many complex cases involving the Charter of Rights and Freedoms, administrative, tort and constitutional law.
-He was counsel to Canada at the Commission of Inquiry into the Safety of the Blood System in Canada (Krever Inquiry), in arbitrations under the NAFTA and for the Minister of Justice in matters arising under the Judges Act.
+He was counsel to Canada at the Commission of Inquiry on the Blood System in Canada (Krever Inquiry), in arbitrations under the NAFTA and for the Minister of Justice in matters arising under the Judges Act.
 He has appeared at all levels of court in most provinces and in over twenty appeals before the Supreme Court of Canada.